binkley/homebrewery-files/witch.md

 - **Tongues** <br>
   Speak and be understood, no matter the creature.
 Useful for parley, curses, and getting free dinners.

+#### Level 10: Benison

+_Stand tall or I'll hide you.
+You've got this.
+And there'll be plum pudding after._

+Your calm assurance steadies hands and hearts.

+As a reaction when a creature you can see within 60 feet makes a **D20 Test**, you can grant **advantage** on that roll.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### The Crone